Plans

 The DORA metrics often closely associated with Deployment Frequency are:

-Deployment Frequency is a key DevOps metric used to ensure that software is delivered early and often.
+Deployment Frequency is a key DevOps metric to ensure software is delivered early and often.
 Much emphasis might be placed on tracking and improving development-oriented metrics such as Cycle Time and Throughput.
-However, the acid test is that the software developed by the engineering team is regularly deployed to live (otherwise all that effort is wasted).
-Hence Deployment Frequency is not only a critical DevOps metric but also a critical broader Agile delivery metric.
+However, the acid test is that the software developed by the engineering team is regularly deployed to live (otherwise, all that effort is wasted).
+Hence, Deployment Frequency is not only a critical DevOps metric but also a critical broader Agile delivery metric.

 Deployment Frequency is particularly important for: